 A few things TO DO and a few things NOT TO DO when visiting the zoo

-- DO stay on visitor pathways.
+- Stay on guest pathways.
 Keep off of railings and fences!
 Zoo animals are wild animals, not pets.
-Their exhibits are designed to protect both you and the animals from harm.
+Their habitats are designed to protect both you and the animals from harm.

-- DO understand that animals need rest, privacy, and protection from extreme temperatures just like humans.
+- Understand that animals need rest, privacy, and protection from extreme temperatures just like humans.
 Many animals have off-exhibit areas and may not always be available for viewing.
 Check back later in the day.

 - DO respect all zoo animals (including people!) and zoo property.
-You will have a better chance of seeing animals up-close by showing respect in the following ways:
+You will have a better chance of seeing animals up-close by:

-- DO give an animal space.
-Some animals (ducks, geese, guinea fowl, etc.) roam free on zoo grounds.
-Please do not get too close or attempt to touch them because it may frighten them and then they will run away from you or possibly become aggressive.
+- RGiving space – some animals (ducks, geese, squirrels, etc.) roam free on zoo grounds.
+Please do not get too close, feed them, or attempt to touch them!
+They will run away from you or possibly become aggressive.

-- DO stand still and look around closely for a few moments at an animal exhibit.
-You will be able to get a closer look at the animal than if you approach it quickly or make sudden movements.
+- RBe still – you will be able to get a closer look than if you approach the animal quickly or make sudden movements.

-- DO use conversation voices rather than loud yelling voices.
-Loud voices may frighten the animals and they will remain in their dens until the loud noises stop.
+- RSoft voices – Use soft voices rather than loud yelling voices.
+Loud voices may frighten the animals and that may cause them to remain in their dens.

-- DO NOT tap on the exhibit windows.
-The exhibits are animal homes and tapping on the windows may frighten or upset the animal.
+- Tap!
+The habitats are animal homes and tapping on the windows may frighten or upset the animal.

-- DO NOT throw any object (including food or coins) into animal exhibits.
+- Throw objects (including food, plants, or coins) into animal habitats.
 The animals are on diets made specifically for their nutritional needs.
 Any food not given approval by the zookeepers may make the animal sick.
 Other objects, such as coins or pencils, may cause injury to the animals.